Kappa Falls (Tono City, Iwate Prefecture)

 Kappa Fuchibashi

 The river flows slowly, and the rustling sound is soothing to the ears.
-While sunny days are usually preferred for sightseeing, rain gives Kappabuchi a mysterious aura, making it seem like you might encounter a kappa.
+While sunny days are usually preferred for sightseeing, rain creates a mysterious aura at Kappabuchi, making it seem like you might encounter a kappa

-Crossing the bridge and walking a little along Kappa Pool, you will come across a temple on the edge of the pool.
-This the "Goddess of Milk," and it is said that if you pray to a pregnant woman for milk to flow, your wish will come true.
-In front of the temple are two blue kappa statues enshrined like guardian lion dogs.
+After crossing the bridge and walking a short distance along Kappa-buchi (Kappa Pool), you will find a small shrine on the edge of the pool.
+This isthe "Milk Goddess,"and it is believed that if a woman prays here for abundant milk, her wish will be granted.
+In front of the shrine sit two blue kappa statues, like guardian lion-dogs.

 Kappa Shrine at Kappabuchi